 Soil is foundational to every garden.
 Every healthy, productive yard and garden starts with healthy, productive soil.
-Preparing the soil properly makes more difference than any other thing you can do.
-You cannot put on enough fertilizer and water to make up for poor soil.
+Preparing the soil properly makes more difference than any other thing.
+Extra fertilizer and water will not make up for poor soil.

-Since soils are so different in different areas, it is necessary to know what soil is, what your soil is like and what to add to improve it.
+Since soils are so different in different areas, it is necessary to know what soil is, what the soil is like and what to add to improve it.

 The mineral component is non-living material.
 It is divided by the size of the particles, into:

 Sand: Rounded particles 1/12 to 1/500 inch (2.0 to 0.06 millimeters) in diameter.

 Silt: Rounded particles 1/500 to 1/12,500 inch (0.06 to 0.002 millimeters) in diameter.

 Clay: Often flattened particles less than 1/12,500 inch (0.002 millimeters) in diameter.